Where to Run in Brooklyn: A Local's Guide

 The waterfront view in Dumbo, Brooklyn.
 Photos by Marques Jackson Photography.

-I’ve lived in Brooklyn for most of my NYC life, and I have to say it’s my favorite place to live and run.
+I’ve lived in Brooklyn for most of my New York City life, and I have to say it’s my favorite place to live and run.
 So if you’re looking for where to run in Brooklyn, I got you covered.
-Brooklyn running is so inspiring because of all the colorful street art, brownstones, water views, bridges, and people-watching.
+Brooklyn running is so inspiring because of all the colorful street art, brownstones, waterfront views, bridges, and people-watching.
+You can enjoy iconic views of the Manhattan skyline as well as participate in special events like the Brooklyn Half Marathon in the borough of Kings.

 Welcome to Brooklyn